Colonus (person): History

-In Italy, much of the agricultural land was leased to tenants.
+In Roman Italy, much of the agricultural land was leased to tenants.
 There was a concept in place that allowed the tenants to have tenure on the land, even though they were not the owners.
 Tax liabilities went with the sales of a land plot, but most of the taxed public land in Italy was leased rather than owned.
 Therefore, many of the taxes were imposed upon the tenants rather than the land owners.
 These tenants could also sell and buy leases, which indicates a somewhat flexible and fair property system.
 According to the Roman courts, agricultural tenants also had rights against landowners who tried to unjustly infringe upon their contracts.
 This time period indicated a degree of fairness and justice toward the coloni.